SecretumTheme/secretum/README.md

 ## Description

-Secretum - The First Highly Flexible Multipurpose WordPress Theme Created To You Save Time & Money!
-Export & import (share) theme settings across any Secretum theme install.
-Mass rapid deploy child-themes that automatically setup upon activation.
-Very simple to use, no new interfaces to learn, no fancy page-builders needed.
+Secretum is a highly customizable multi-purpose WordPress theme created to save you time and money!
+Secretum is very simple to use, with no interfaces to learn and no fancy page-builders needed.
+Change styling and layout options without switching child themes.
+Export & Import (share) theme settings across any Secretum theme install.
+Mass rapid deploy websites that automatically setup Secretum theme upon activation.

 ## For Support, Bugs & Feature Requests